cjdelisle/econet-linux-wiki/plan.md

 **Objective**: Fully functioning Ethernet on EN751221 with support for controlling the MT7530 switch that is embedded on-chip.

-- :soon: Minimal demonstrator based on ported legacy code (no switch support)
+- :hourglass: Minimal demonstrator based on ported legacy code (no switch support)
+  * A repo has been started with vendor networking code copied from U-Boot (GPL), does not yet build
 - :soon: Quality ethernet driver developed and contributed to OpenWRT
 - :soon: Finalized ethernet driver with MT7530 switch contributed to Linux kernel
 - :soon: Reviews addressed and code accepted in Linux kernel